MicrosoftDocs/azure-devops-docs/docs/test/custom-fields.md

 and [REST API Results - Get](/rest/api/azure/devops/test/results/get) for the test result.

 The custom data for the custom fields are sent or received in an array.
-Each item of that array contains two properties “fieldname” and “value” and you can see example fo thet [here](/rest/api/azure/devops/test/results/get#customtestfield).
+Each item of that array contains two properties "fieldname" and "value" and you can see an example of that [here](/rest/api/azure/devops/test/results/get#customtestfield).
 The value is object of the type that matches the type configured for the custom field.
 To understand the type of the custom field you may want to use [REST API](/rest/api/azure/devops/testresults/extensionfields/query) that provides array of the custom fields.
 For each field you can find there its ID, name, type and scope.
 You may also hardcode the type if you know what the type of the custom field of given name is.